Edith Mary Brown: Early life and education

 Brown was born on 24 March 1864 in Whitehaven, Cumberland, England, to George Wightman Brown, a bank manager, and his second wife, Mary (née Walther).
-She was one of six children and the second daughter born to George.
+She was one of six children in the family, and the second daughter born to Mary.

 Brown began her education at Manchester High School for Girls, an independent school in Manchester, Lancashire, before moving to Croydon High School, an all-girls independent school in London.
 Having won a scholarship, she studied natural sciences at Girton College, Cambridge.
 She took second class honours in 1885, within the first years that women were allowed to sit the honours exams at Cambridge.

-Her older sister was a missionary, which led to Brown developing an interest in medicine and missionary work.
+An older sister was a missionary, which led to Brown developing an interest in medicine and missionary work.
 She started her career as science teacher at Exeter High School for Girls, before being offered financial support by the Baptist Mission Society to study medicine.
 She then entered the London School of Medicine for Women, and went on to graduate with the Scottish Triple Qualification in 1891; the Licentiate of the Royal College of Physicians of Edinburgh, the Licentiate of the Royal College of Surgeons of Edinburgh, and the Licentiate of the Royal College of Physicians and Surgeons of Glasgow.